 - The maximum embroidery area is 5” x 7”

 - No free arm for sleeves and cuffs

-Some of the things you will love about this model are that you can digitize designs straight on the machine saving you loads of time, which is a big plus for any busy person.
+One of the first things you will love about this model is that you can digitize your designs straight on the machine itself, saving you tons of time in the process—something any busy person can appreciate.

 Comparison Chart – Best Embroidery Machines For Shirts and Hats